utk-cs340-fall22/BattleBeasts/README.md

 ## Description

-Battle Beasts is a turn based game where you customize a beast to compete in a tournament against other beasts.
+Battle Beasts is a turn based game where you customize a beast to compete in a tournament by fighting against other beasts.

 ### **Beast Customization**
 You choose a beast, modifier, and four attacks for each tournament.
 Your beast changes the modifiers you can choose from, and your beast-modifier combo determines the set of attacks you can choose from.